iyuroch/LHG-website/README.md

 Project use jquery, bootstrap and javascript

-Linking done using History Api
-Using Blogger Api for some content
+Navigation use history API; Blogger Api for content fetching

 Copy repository in specified folder on your local computer